“We always want to romanticize ugly things.”

 Wednesday evening, 17 September 2008

 GM: Tulane is and isn’t a new start.
-Actually getting to interact with boys on campus is novel, though when she’s still living at home, college feels like an extension of high school.
+Actually getting to interact with boys on campus is novel.
+College feels like an extension of high school, though, when she’s still living at home.

-She even has a number of former classmates who go there.
-She shares a sociology class with Samantha Watts, who remarks what a delight it is to see her former classmate again.
+She even has former classmates who go there.
+She shares a sociology class with Samantha Watts.
+Seami remarks what a delight it is to see her former classmate again.
 They really should hang out sometime.
-She’s all smiles on the outside, especially to their sociology professor, who seemingly takes a dislike to Celia and grades her work incredibly harshly.
+She’s all smiles on the outside, especially to their sociology professor.
+He takes an apparent dislike to Celia and grades her work harshly.
 Sami is so sympathetic about the bad grades.
 Maybe she’d like to be a study buddy.

 Celia: Celia is cautiously optimistic about Sami’s invitation to study.
-She asks when and where Sami would like to get together, and makes sure to let her dad know that she’ll be staying on campus a little later that day so he doesn’t worry.
+She asks when and where Sami would like to get together.
+She makes sure to let her dad know that she’ll be staying on campus a little later that day so he doesn’t worry.

 GM: Sami is happy to come over to Celia’s house, she says.
 They study.
 They chat.
 They bond.